Janus Henderson Group PLC Lowers Stock Holdings in LPL Financial Holdings Inc. (NASDAQ:LPLA)

 Shares of NASDAQ:LPLA opened at $137.87 on Friday.
 The company has a current ratio of 1.29, a quick ratio of 1.29 and a debt-to-equity ratio of 1.70.
 LPL Financial Holdings Inc. has a fifty-two week low of $73.14 and a fifty-two week high of $159.74.
 The firm’s 50-day simple moving average is $143.63.
 The company has a market cap of $11.02 billion, a P/E ratio of 22.38 and a beta of 1.25.

-LPL Financial (NASDAQ:LPLA) last posted its earnings results on Thursday, April 29th.
-The financial services provider reported $1.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.64 by $0.13.
-The firm had revenue of $1.71 billion during the quarter.
+LPL Financial (NASDAQ:LPLA) last announced its quarterly earnings data on Thursday, April 29th.
+The financial services provider reported $1.77 earnings per share for the quarter, beating analysts’ consensus estimates of $1.64 by $0.13.
 LPL Financial had a net margin of 7.30% and a return on equity of 39.31%.
+The business had revenue of $1.71 billion during the quarter.
 As a group, analysts expect that LPL Financial Holdings Inc. will post 7.36 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Monday, June 7th.
-Stockholders of record on Monday, May 24th were paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.73%.
+The company also recently announced a quarterly dividend, which was paid on Monday, June 7th.
+Shareholders of record on Monday, May 24th were paid a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.73%.
 The ex-dividend date was Friday, May 21st.
-LPL Financial’s dividend payout ratio is currently 15.48%.
+LPL Financial’s payout ratio is 15.48%.

 LPL Financial Company Profile